Smartling/SmartlingHelp/_articles/gdn-setup/gdn-hosting-setup/managing-locale-in-the-http-head-of-a-page.md

 ---
 layout: article
-title: 'Managing Locale in the HTTP <Head> of a Page'
+title: Managing Locale in the HTTP Head of a Page
 draft: true
 Applies to:
   GDN: true